RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

    matplotlib.style.use('ggplot')
    # for plotly py.offline.init_notebook_mode()

-Meanwhile, we will make use of one of the many data reading functions Pandas provides for us, ``read_csv``.
+First, let us start by making use of one of the data reading functions that pandas provides for us, ``read_csv``.